surfer190/fixes/docs/buddha_dharma/fundamental-simple-buddha-dharma.md

 * Equanimity - mental calmness and composure, eveness of temper in all situations - treating everyone impartially
     - remedy for overactive mind that has restlessness and worry.
 Eliminate measuring and comparing.

+### True Love

+* True love is to have care for another person not needing or wanting anything specific from the relationship other than to see that person be well and peaceful.
+* Love rooted in expectation and obligation is not true love.
+* Love yourself.
+Love others.
+* If we judge ourself, we often judge others as well, causing the mind to be discontent.
+* Love as it is or as they are - not unrealistic expectations

+> Note on parents: Our parents are rarely going to meet the expectations we have of a “perfect parent”.
+If we eliminate the expectations (i.e. the cravings/desires/attachments), and understand we have the parents we have and then be thankful for the life that they have given us and guided and cared for us, then perhaps we can eliminate whatever expectations we have and provide them unconditional “true love” that guides them in virtuous behavior, generosity, and wisdom.

+> Note on life partner: You will most likely not find perfection or the person of your dreams because that person only exists in the mind.

+### Eliminate Fear

+* It is the mental attachments to the past experiences that is causing the mind to be discontent and fearful
+* Put the mind in situation that it is fearful of in order to remove the fear

 ## Sources

 * [Audio dharma and guided meditation](https://www.audiodharma.org/)
 * [Buddha Daily Wisdom](https://www.buddhadailywisdom.com/)
+* David Roylance.
+“The Words of The Buddha - V1 - Developing a Life Practice.”